aless80/Firebase-React-Forum/README.md

   "AA4aQdp_post_key": {
     "MM18sh1_msg_key": {
       author: "John Doe",
+      lastEdit: March 8, 2019 at 12:00:00 AM UTC+1,
+      plainText: "This is the first comment in the post",
       profilePicUrl: "https://lh3.googleusercontent.com/-62rjo-VXGdM/BBBBBBBBBBI/BBBBBBBBBUBB/w6C1UYEGOUY/photo.jpg",
-      text: "This is the first comment in the post",
+      richText: "<p>This is the first comment in the post</p>",
       timestamp: March 8, 2019 at 12:00:00 AM UTC+1,
     },
     "NN29yt2_msg_key": {
       author: "Alessandro Marin",
       lastEdit: March 8, 2019 at 12:00:00 AM UTC+1,
-      plainText
+      plainText: "This is the 2nd comment in the post",
       profilePicUrl: "https://lh3.googleusercontent.com/-71tkp-VXGdM/AAAAAAAAAAI/AAAAAAAAUAA/w5B0IQGGPUQ/photo.jpg",
-      text: "This is the 2nd comment in the post",
+      richText: "<p>This is <strong>the 2nd</strong> comment in the post</p>,
       timestamp: March 8, 2019 at 12:00:00 AM UTC+1,
     }
   },